def1ant1/RusticUI/docs/testing/quick-start.md

 commands, and caching strategies required to exercise the verification harness before submitting changes.

+Pair these steps with the [cross-suite coverage dashboard](coverage-overview.md) when preparing release branches.
+The dashboard captures whether the Rust, TypeScript, accessibility, and visual regression suites ran, so quick-start owners can confirm their scaffolds remain inside the enterprise guardrails before sign-off.【F:docs/testing/coverage-overview.md†L1-L72】

 ## Prerequisites

 1. Install the latest stable Rust toolchain and add the `wasm32-unknown-unknown`